fdelprete/domino-document-migrator-portlet/README.md

 If in your Notes document you have a field storing tags you can also import the Notes tags into Liferay document tags.

-The import process (could be time consuming) is started as liferay BackgroundTask.
+The import process (could be time consuming) is started as liferay BackgroundTask based on the robust Liferay ESB.

 TO DO
 - Managing BackgroundTastStatus